 Rotavirus vaccines protect against the leading cause of severe childhood diarrhea, and the World Health Organization recommends their introduction in all countries.1

-Rotavirus causes more than one-third of child deaths due to diarrhea.
-Worldwide, 215,000 rotavirus deaths were recorded in 2013, and the vast majority of these occured in developing countries of Africa and Asia.2 Nearly every child in the world is at risk, regardless of hygiene, sanitation, or access to clean water.
+Rotavirus causes about one-third of child deaths due to diarrhea.
+Worldwide, 215,000 rotavirus deaths were recorded in 2013, and the vast majority of these occurred in developing countries of Africa and Asia.2 Nearly every child in the world is at risk, regardless of hygiene, sanitation, or access to clean water.
 Rotavirus infections cannot be treated with antibiotics or other drugs.Mild rotavirus infections can be treated effectively with oral rehydration therapy until the disease runs its course, but children with severe rotavirus diarrhea urgently need intravenous fluids or they risk dying from dehydration.
 In low-income countries, this type of urgent health care is often inaccessible or unavailable, making rotavirus prevention through vaccination critical to saving children’s lives.

 1 WHO.
 Rotavirus vaccines: WHO Position Paper – January 2013.Weekly Epidemiological Record.
 2013;88(5):49-64.